-Although there have been indications that the global economy has begun to recover from the economic deterioration of recent years, the recovery might also be weak in the upcoming years.
-A relapse in the global economy or continued uncertainty around the potential for such a relapse could have a material adverse effect on the Group's business, financial condition and/or results of operations.
-In addition, any withdrawal by a member state from the EU and/or European Monetary Union, any significant changes to the structure of the EU and/or the European Monetary Union or any uncertainty as to whether such a withdrawal or change might occur might have a material adverse effect on the Group's business, financial condition and/or results of operations, including its ability to access the capital and financial markets and to refinance its debt in order to meet its funding requirements as a result of volatility in European economies and/or the euro and/or the potential deterioration of European institutions.
+Although the global economy has begun to recover from the economic deterioration of recent years, the recovery might be weak.
+A relapse in the global economy or continued uncertainty around the potential for such a relapse might have a material adverse effect on the Group's business, financial condition and/or results of operations.
+In addition, any withdrawal by a member state from the EU and/or European Monetary Union, any uncertainty as to whether such a withdrawal or change might occur and/or any significant changes to the structure of the EU and/or the European Monetary Union might have a material adverse effect on the Group's business, financial condition and/or results of operations, including its ability to access the capital and financial markets and to refinance its debt in order to meet its funding requirements as a result of volatility in European economies and/or the euro and/or the potential deterioration of European institutions.

-As of the date of this Base Prospectus, there is uncertainty in relation to the possible impacts of the leave vote in the United Kingdom (and the United Kingdom's 29 March 2017 decision to trigger Article 50 of the Treaty on European Union and commence the process of leaving the EU), including any impact on the European and global economic and market conditions and its possible impact on Sterling, euro and other European exchange rates, as well as upcoming elections in a number of member states of the EU, including France and Germany.
+As of the date of this Base Prospectus, there is uncertainty in relation to the possible impacts of the leave vote in the United Kingdom (and the United Kingdom's 29 March 2017 decision to trigger Article 50 of the Treaty on European Union and commence the process of leaving the EU), including any impact on the European and global economic and market conditions and its possible impact on Sterling, euro and other European exchange rates.
 There has also been recent political tension between Turkey and certain members of the EU.
-Such circumstances might impact Turkey's relationship with the EU, including a potential suspension of its EU accession process, disruption to the agreement concluded to control the irregular flow of refugees from Turkey to the EU and/or a disruption of trade.
+Such circumstances might impact Turkey's relationship with the EU, including a potential suspension or termination of its EU accession process, disruption to the agreement concluded to control the irregular flow of refugees from Turkey to the EU and/or a disruption of trade.
 See "-Terrorism and Conflicts."
 As the EU remains Turkey's largest export market, a decline in demand for imports from the EU might adversely impact Turkish exports and Turkey's economic growth.
-See "-High Current Account Deficit."
+See "-Current Account Deficit."
 Any effect of such events might adversely affect the economic stability in Turkey and the Group's business, financial condition and/or results of operations.

-Current Account Deficit - Turkey's current account deficit might result in further governmental efforts to decrease economic activity
+High Current Account Deficit - Turkey's high current account deficit might result in governmental efforts to decrease economic activity